code-423n4/docs/roles/judges/how-to-judge-a-contest.md

-# How to judge a contest
+# How to judge an audit

 ## Timeline

-In general, judges report that most contests take a half-day to 2 days of work.
+In general, judges report that most audits take a half-day to 2 days of work.

 We ask that you try to complete the judging process quickly (ideally within 5 days) so that we can distribute awards to wardens promptly.
 If you need more time, please communicate that to C4 as soon as possible.

 ## Here’s how the process works leading up to judging

 C4 kicks off the code competition and establishes a private repo to receive incoming issues.
-Typically, most findings come in on the last day of the contest.
-When the contest ends, sponsors will have the chance to review the findings, comment, and provide feedback on issues.
+Typically, most findings come in on the last day of the audit.
+When the audit ends, sponsors will have the chance to review the findings, comment, and provide feedback on issues.

 Sponsor input is non-binding, and do note that sponsors are heavily biased against having a report that includes very many vulnerabilities.
 Focus your work as a judge on protecting users and providing feedback to wardens.

-C4 will share a Google sheet with you that contains contest data.
+C4 will share a Google sheet with you that contains audit data.
 This sheet will be used by a script to calculate awards, so please preserve the data structure.

 ## Before you get started

-Read the [Judging Criteria](../wardens/judging-criteria.md), [Submission Policy](../wardens/submission-policy.md), and review the contest readme as provided by the sponsor.
+Read the [Judging Criteria](../wardens/judging-criteria.md), [Submission Policy](../wardens/submission-policy.md), and review the audit readme as provided by the sponsor.

-You may also be interested in browsing past contests, and [reviewing open issues in the Rulebook repo](https://github.com/code-423n4/rulebook/issues), in order to see how other judges have handled issues.
+You may also be interested in browsing past audits, and [reviewing open issues in the Rulebook repo](https://github.com/code-423n4/rulebook/issues), in order to see how other judges have handled issues.

 ## Reviewing submissions